romrawinjp/romrawinjp.github.io/content/artworks.md

 ## Scratch Board Illustration

-`Jan 5, 2024` After I knew lighting is hard, I realized this is my weaknesses, learning happens with this sketching technique!
+After I knew lighting was hard, I realized this was one of my weaknesses.
+Learning happens with this sketching technique!
 It's called **scratch board illustration**.
-An antique style illustration, originally, it is a wood craft, but here we use ink instead.
+An antique-style illustration was originally a wood craft, but here we use ink instead.
 We have to bold up the lines where the shadow lay on them, so we will get a sense of 3D lighting in this kind of inking.

 <div class="row">